tldr-pages/tldr/GOVERNANCE.md

 ## II.
 Role transitions

-The main goal of these principles is to support a continuous replenishing of the management team via a **smooth transition flow between community roles** — from newcomer, to occasional contributor, to regular contributor, to maintainer.
+The main goal of these principles is to encourage a continuous replenishing of the management team via a **smooth transition flow between community roles** — from newcomer, to occasional contributor, to regular contributor, to maintainer.
 This way the project can adapt in a flexible way